moiraberens/Chatbot/README.md

 The bot gives mostly very short answers, it repeats a lot of answers and it uses a lot of punctuation marks.

 Moreover, the bot has some problems with punctuation marks in the question.
 If you ask the question "Are you mark" the bot will answer "-", but if you ask "Are you Mark?" it will say "Yes".
-I think this characteristic of the bot is not nice.
+We think this characteristic of the bot is not nice.

-In the end we think that we could inprove the model by using more data, more training iteration and/or a larger model.
+In the end we think that we could improve the model by using more data, more training iteration and/or a larger model.

 However, after some research on the internet we found out that we are not the only one who have some problems with reproducing the results of the paper.